-7:00am-7:00pm with weekend rotation.
-Sign on bonus available to qualified applicants.
+7:00am-7:00pm with every other weekend.
+Sign on bonus available for qualified candidates.

 Delivers direct and indirect care to medical and surgical patients through the nursing process of assessment, planning, intervention, implementation, and evaluation.
 Interacts with patient, significant others and other health team members to coordinate total patient care.
 Maintains professional and unit specific standards of care.

 Education and Formal Training: Graduate of an accredited School of Nursing Program and holds a current valid license to practice nursing in North Carolina.
 Completion of general and job specific orientation program within expected timeframe.
 Current certification in BCLS and ASLS.
 New employees will be expected to attain current certification as defined by hospital policy.
 Employees who do not attain or maintain their certification as required by policy will not be allowed to work or use PTO and may be subject to further disciplinary action.

 Work Experience: Not required, but previous experience in medical surgical nursing is preferred.

 Knowledge, Skills, and Abilities Required: Demonstrates a high level of mental and emotional tolerance and even temperament when dealing with ill people; uses tact, sensitivity, sound judgment, and a professional attitude when relating with patients, families, and co-workers at all times.
 Actively functions as a patient advocate.
 Must have thorough knowledge of all necessary patient assessment techniques, treatment techniques and the operation and maintenance of all unit specific equipment.
 Knowledge of current hospital emergency policies and procedures, including BCLS is required along with knowledge of fire, safety, disaster, and infection control policies.
 Excellent communication and administrative skills are necessary.
 Demonstrates an ability to respond to changing workloads and performs in an accurate and precise manner in crisis and emergency situations when time is critical.
 Uses support staff in an efficient and cost conscious manner.